What Personal Information We Collect

 San Ramon, CA, 94583

-For inquiries or complaints related to personal data, Canary will cooperate with EU Data Protection Authorities and the Swiss Federal Data Protection and Information Commissioner (collectively, “Data Protection Authority”) in the investigation and resolution of complaints brought under the Privacy Shield, including complying with advice given by Data Protection Authorities (as described in the Privacy Shield Principles).
+For inquiries or complaints related to personal data, Canary will cooperate with EU Data Protection Authorities (collectively, “Data Protection Authority”) in the investigation and resolution of complaints brought under the Privacy Shield, including complying with advice given by Data Protection Authorities (as described in the Privacy Shield Principles).
 Individuals may contact their Data Protection Authority directly to resolve disputes.

 Our commitments under the Privacy Shield are subject to the investigatory and enforcement powers of the United States Federal Trade Commission.